caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

 ```
 The previous step generated a couple artifacts:

-mags.qza: these are our actual MAGS, per sample
+`mags.qza`: these are our actual MAGS, per sample
-contig-map.qza: this is a mapping between MAG IDs and IDs of contigs which belong to a given MAG
+`contig-map.qza`: this is a mapping between MAG IDs and IDs of contigs which belong to a given MAG
-unbinned-contigs.qza: these are all the contigs that could not be assign to any particular MAG
+`unbinned-contigs.qza`: these are all the contigs that could not be assign to any particular MAG
 From now on, we will focus on the mags.qza.

 ## MAGs dereplication (optional)